Exclusive: Trevor Reed details surviving horrendous conditions in Russian psychiatric treatment facility - KTVZ

 By Maegan Vazquez and Devan Cole, CNN

-Trevor Reed, an American citizen and former Marine recently freed after two years in a Russian prison, detailed his harrowing experience surviving a psychiatric treatment facility in the country in an exclusive interview with CNN.
+Trevor Reed, an American citizen and former Marine recently freed after two years imprisoned in Russian, detailed his harrowing experience surviving a psychiatric treatment facility in the country in an exclusive interview with CNN.

 “The psychiatric treatment facility, I was in there with seven other prisoners in a cell.
 They all had severe, psychological health issues — most of ’em.
 So over 50% of them in that cell were in there for murder.
 Or, like, multiple murders, sexual assault and murder — just really disturbed individuals,” Reed told CNN’s Jake Tapper in a newly released clip from the upcoming CNN Special Report, “Finally Home: The Trevor Reed Interview,” which airs Sunday night.